AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

 **Note:** refer to the [Known issues](../known-issues/known_issues.md) section in case you come across issues, if you don't find the solutions there, either [Contribute to this book](../contributors.md) or [Report to us](../feedback.md).

 ### To build OpenJDK natively or on the cloud

+Note: Unless you are in an high network bandwidth environment, please do NOT attempt to build OpenJDK natively.

 You don't need to copy anything, just signup with a cloud environment provider i.e. Amazon or another provider.

 Provision a box running an OS of choice, and follow the steps mentioned on [Adopt OpenJDK Build Instruction](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuildInstructions) (we recommend a Linux distro like Ubuntu or Fedora or Centos).

 ###  To build OpenJDK in a Virtualbox VM
 Copy these files from the portable device to your machine: